Kazandibi

 Kazandibi or kazan dibi (Kazandibi, lit. 'bottom of kazan or cauldron') is a Turkish dessert and a type of caramelized milk pudding.
-It is developed in the kitchens of the Ottoman Palace and one of the most popular Turkish desserts today.
+It was developed in the kitchens of the Ottoman Palace and is one of the most popular Turkish desserts today.

 It is traditionally made by burning the bottom of tavuk göğsü.
 A variant of kazandibi uses muhallebi instead.

+The traditional ingredients include chicken, which was used as a thickener.